Turza39/bot-extension/README.md

 - Requires Google's Gemini API key for operation
 - Works best with text-based content pages
 - Local server needs to be running on port 8000
+- Can get context only from the current page, can't crawl through sub pages/links

 ## Installation